what happens when you set boundaries in a relationship

 Setting Boundaries: 3 Powerful Practices to Hold Your Ground

-Do you want to know about setting boundaries and how it can improve your life and your relationships?
-These powerful practices have changed my life and they will change yours too.
+Do you want to know about setting boundaries and how they can improve your life and your relationships?
+These powerful practices have changed my life, and they will change yours, too.

 setting boundaries

 When you’re too afraid to set boundaries, you hand over your power.
 In that, you doom yourself to a life of use and abuse.
-But once you lose that fear and begin taking control of your life, I can attest that things will make a dramatic change for the better.
+But once you lose that fear and begin to take control of your life, I can attest that things will change dramatically.

-You are going to learn about the importance of setting boundaries and the best practices you can use to do so.
+You are going to learn about the importance of setting boundaries and the best practices for doing so.

 After you learn about all these practices and techniques, you will no longer be afraid to hold your ground when people try to push your limits.
 Even better, you will take back control of your life!